Child Survival Action

 Graphic showing 3 principles for advocacy and action that underpin the blueprint

-Metrics, Results and Accountability Framework
+Indicators and Accountability

 Theory of Change